Nze02/empathy-score/README.md

-# Emmanuel Eye Tracker Dataset and Code
+# Tobii Eye Tracker Dataset and Code

-This repository contains code for analyzing the Emmanuel Eye Tracker dataset.
+This repository contains code for analyzing the Tobii Eye Tracker dataset.
 The dataset can be downloaded from the [website](https://www.nature.com/articles/s41597-022-01862-w).

 ## Dataset